If you are reading this, you are no stranger to memory issues or brain fog.

 Studies have proven that a diet that includes massive amounts of sugar can lead to memory issues and restricted brain volume.
 The area of the brain responsible for short-term memory takes the most damage.
 One study, in particular, showed that those who consumed more soda had worse memories on average compared to those who don’t regularly drink soda.

 Reducing sugar intake is nothing but a positive.
 Doing so, will not only help improve brain function but also overall health.

 While it is very possible to get all of the nutrients necessary for optimal brain function in the food you eat, it can be extremely difficult.

 Omega-3 fatty acids have been known to improve cognitive function.
 Fish contain these omega-3 fatty acids, but you would have to eat 9 LBS of fish to consume enough omega-3 fatty acids for optimal brain function.

 Our supplement, the Daily Omega Hi-Po, makes improving brain health easy.
-It’s a brain mega food that contains the omega-3 fatty acids.
+It’s a brain mega food that contains omega-3 fatty acids.
 These fats are essential for brain function, and overall health.
-They have been known to improve memory, boost energy, relieve stress, and help skin, hair, nails and more!
+They have been known to improve memory, boost energy, relieve stress, and help skin, hair, nails, and more!

 Many studies have shown that consuming fish and omega-3 fatty acid supplements is especially helpful to improving memory in older people.